hamzaouadia/JANI/apps/web/README.md

-A modern Next.js web application providing marketing pages, admin dashboards, and product traceability for the JANI platform.Next.js 15 application that combines the public marketing site with lightweight dashboard prototypes used to exercise the platform services.## Overview
+The JANI Web Application provides a modern web interface for marketing, admin dashboards, exporter portals, and consumer-facing product traceability features.> **Next.js web platform for marketing, dashboards, and consumer traceability**